Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

 \subsection{Policy Computation}

+\tb{ We use Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit} to compute several tree policies, based on the three MDP models described in the previous section using different covariates describing the health conditions of the patients in the state space.
+We also compare our tree policies with the optimal unconstrained policies obtained in the three MDP models.

-We use Algorithm \ref{alg:VI-OTP} for our MDP model to compute several tree policies using different covariates describing the health conditions of the patients.
-We first compute a tree policy that only uses the SOFA score (Figure \ref{fig:tree-sofa}), since this is the only covariate used in the NYS guidelines.
-We then compute a tree policy based on SOFA and age of the patient (Figure \ref{fig:tree-sofa-age}), as there is some debate about making categorical exclusions based on age: for example, the NYS guidelines break ties based on age.
-We also compute a tree policy based on all the comorbid conditions and demographic information available in our data (Figure \ref{fig:tree-sofa-covariates}).
+In particular, we first compute tree policies only using SOFA (Figure \ref{fig:tree-sofa}), since this is the only covariate used in the NYS guidelines.
+We then compute tree policies based on SOFA and age of the patient (Figure \ref{fig:tree-sofa-age-algo-1} and Figure \ref{fig:tree-sofa-age-algo-2}), as there is some debate about making categorical exclusions based on age: for example, the NYS guidelines break ties based on age.
+We also compute tree policies based on all the comorbid conditions and demographic information available in our data (Figure \ref{fig:tree-sofa-cov-algo-1} and Figure \ref{fig:tree-sofa-cov-algo-2}).
 When we include covariates other than SOFA scores, we create 10 clusters to reduce the final number of states and transitions.
 For instance, for the policies based on SOFA scores and age, the final states in the MDP of Figure \ref{fig:MDP-model} consists of pairs $({\sf sofa},\ell,+/-)$ where ${\sf sofa}$ is the current SOFA score, $\ell$ is a cluster label describing the age of the patient, and $+$ or $-$ captures whether patient condition is improving or worsening.
-We present the details of the covariates used in the full tree policy along with the corresponding trees for each computed policy in Appendix \ref{app:tree-policies} .
+We present the details of the covariates used in the full tree policy along with the corresponding trees for each computed policy in Appendix \ref{app:tree-policies}. }